 Apply an organic mulch and remove any faded or damaged foliage as flowers begin to appear.

-You can grow your own mistletoe, by cutting a flap into the bark of a branch and inserting the seeds.
+Grow your own mistletoe, by cutting a flap into the bark of a branch and inserting the seeds.

-When buying mistletoe, look for plants that have been freshly harvested and ask if you are unsure.
+If you are buying mistletoe, look for plants that have been freshly harvested and ask if you are unsure.